Asthy247/My-Data-Science-Project-Portfolio/README.md

 # My-Data-Science-Project-Portfolio
 Welcome to my comprehensive data science and analytics portfolio!
 This repository serves as a centralized collection of my projects, demonstrating my skills in data analysis, machine learning, visualization, and more.
 # My Data Science Projects
-# 1. Exploratory Analysis and Predictive Modeling on Heart Disease Dataset (SAS)
+# 1. Exploratory Analysis on Heart Disease Dataset (SAS)
 **Project Description:**

 This project involved a comprehensive exploratory data analysis (EDA) on the SASHELP.HEART dataset, a simulated clinical trial dataset.
 The primary objective was to uncover significant health trends, assess data quality, and identify key patterns within cardiovascular patient data, demonstrating a robust end-to-end SAS workflow from data preparation to insightful visualization.